Converting from docker-compose

 , and search for the image:

 label.
 If the images specified are the ones in your cloud container registry, then all is well.
-To push your containers to the Google Cloud Registry, please see the following instructions.
+To push your containers to the Google Cloud Registry, please see the following .